flugg/laravel-responder/README.md

 ## Creating Transformers

-Creating transformer classes give you a convenient location to transform data and allow you to reuse a transformer at different places in your application.
-It also allows you to include and transform relations.
-You can create a transformer using the Artisan command `make:transformer`
+A dedicated transformer class gives you a convenient location to transform data and allows you to use the same transformer multiple times.
+It also allows you to include and transform relationships.
+You can create a transformer using the `make:transformer` Artisan command:

 ```shell
 php artisan make:transformer UserTransformer